ibericode/mailchimp-for-wordpress/readme.txt

 **Improvements**

-- Some preparations for the upcoming migration to the new MailChimp API (version 3).
+- Some preparations for the upcoming migration to the new Mailchimp API (version 3).
 - Consistent hook parameters for `mc4wp_form_subscribed` action.
 - Improved logic for rendering form response.